observablehq/framework/docs/config.md

 Pages and sections may also have a **pager** field <a href="https://github.com/observablehq/framework/releases/tag/v1.8.0" class="observablehq-version-badge" data-version="^1.8.0" title="Added in 1.8.0"></a> which specifies the name of the page group; this determines which pages are linked to via the previous and next pager buttons.
 If the **pager** field is not specified, it defaults the current section’s **pager** field, or to `main` for top-level pages and sections.
 (The home page is always in the `main` pager group.)
 The **pager** field can be also set to `null` to disable the pager on a specific page or section, causing adjacent pages to skip the page.

-Projects can have “unlisted” pages that are not referenced in **pages**.
+Apps can have “unlisted” pages that are not referenced in **pages**.
 These pages can still be linked from other pages or visited directly, but they won’t be listed in the sidebar or linked to via the previous & next pager links.

 The pages list should _not_ include the home page (`/`) as this is automatically linked at the top of the sidebar.
 We also do not recommend listing the same page multiple times (say with different query parameters or anchor fragments), as this causes the previous & next pager links to cycle.